 Kentucky is just packed full of natural arches.
 In fact, it’s ranked either second or third in the United States for most number of natural arches.
 We are behind only Utah and possibly Arizona.
 East of the Mississippi, however, we are ranked number one!

-So, without further ado, here's my five favorite natural arches in Kentucky that I've found so far!
+So, without further ado, here are my five favorite natural arches in Kentucky that I’ve found so far!

 5. Daylight Twin Arches

 The western most (and largest) portion of the Daylight Twin Arches.

 We’ll start this list off with a pair of arches that are incredibly easy to find and get to; the Daylight Twin Arches.
 Located along a forest service road in Laurel County, Kentucky, you can’t get much easier than these two arches!

 Pictured here is the western arch of the twin arches.
 It is the larger and, in my opinion, more photogenic of the two arches.
 This is a great way to start off one’s arch hunting career.

 Castle Arch is one of those arches in the Red River Gorge that isn’t particularly hard to find, but it is a pretty good work out to get to.
 Reaching this impressive arch requires a thigh burning, off-trail climb up some pretty steep terrain.